-There are many choices when it comes to senior housing.
+There are many choices when it comes to senior housing in Port St. Lucie.
 It can be overwhelming to sort through the wide range of options available.
 To simplify matters, we’ve created this guide — a comprehensive resource that explores the broad spectrum of senior living options.
 As you explore your choices, this guide will serve as a handy resource you can refer to again and again.

 Our goal is to help you determine which senior housing option is best for you, a relative or friend.
 If you need any clarification on the available options, please get in touch with us.
 We’re happy to answer any questions you may have.
 Our desire is for you to find the information you need so you’ll be totally satisfied and confident in your final choice of senior housing options.

 There are several housing options for active older adults that want to pursue activities and new connections in a safe and supportive environment.

 55+ retirement communities are senior housing apartments and cottages that are perfect for adults (aged 55 and over) who want to live among active adults with similar interests and lifestyles.
 This is also a great way to avoid the time and cost requirements of owning your own home, as much of the maintenance and upkeep of the home and community is covered.

 Independent living communities allow you to simplify and energize your lifestyle through a variety of services and amenities, with the added bonus of putting you in the midst of people just like you.
 Many communities offer coordinated activities to help you meet neighbors and bond over common interests, as well as on-site amenities like pools, gyms, salons, dining rooms, and more.